 Location: Chinatown (Yaowarat)

-Highlights of the Chinese New Year celebration in Bangkok, 2019
+Highlights Of Chinese New Year Celebration In Bangkok, 2019

 - Spring Festival Eve: The New Year is also known as the Spring festival and therefore the Chinese New Year Eve in Bangkok is commonly referred to as the Spring Festival Eve.
 Exciting events and parades take place during the day and the evening, and everyone is in a merry mood, looking forward to the New Year.